apache/kylin/website/_docs/tutorial/tableau_91.md

 ### More

-- Please refer to [Kylin and Tableau Tutorial](./tableau.html) for more detail.
+- You can refer to [Kylin and Tableau Tutorial](./tableau.html) for more detail.
 - Here is a good tutorial written by Alberto Ramon Portoles (a.ramonportoles@gmail.com): [KylinWithTableau](https://github.com/albertoRamon/Kylin/tree/master/KylinWithTableau)